Cpl

 My story

-On Thursday 4 October 1917, the Battle of Broodseinde took place.
 The 3rd Division attacked with the 11th and 10th Brigades.
-The 40th Battalion was drawn up in a line from Waterend House to Jacobs House.
-At Zonnebeke Creek, the battalion encountered considerable difficulties in advancing because of the very wet state of the ground.
+The 40th Battalion was deployed in a line from Waterend House to Jacobs House.
+These were their starting positions.
+At Zonnebeke Creek the battalion experienced considerable difficulties in advancing due to the very wet state of the ground.
 When the Germans fired an initial barrage, most of it landed within range of the battalion, which suffered about 20 casualties.
-At 6 am, the Australian barrage opened and the 10th Brigade advanced: the 37th Battalion was to reach the first objective, from Bourdeaux Farm to Windmill Cabaret, the 38th Battalion was to reach the second objective, also called the Red Line, from Jodah House to Springfield Farm, the 39th Battalion was to reach the third objective, from Abraham Heights and Hamburg to Seine and the 40th Battalion was to reach the fourth objective, also called the Blue Line, from above Hamburg to Dash Crossing.
+At 6 a.m. the Australian barrage opened and the 10th Brigade advanced: the 37th Battalion was to reach the first objective, from Bourdeaux Farm to Windmill Cabaret, the 38th Battalion was to reach the second objective, also called the Red Line, from Jodah House to Springfield Farm, the 39th Battalion was to reach the third objective, from Abraham Heights and Hamburg Farm to Seine and the 40th Battalion was to reach the fourth objective, also called the Blue Line, from above Hamburg Farm to Dash Crossing.

-The first objective was achieved with a few casualties.
-When the battalion moved from the 1st objective to the 2nd objective, the ground became very wet.
-This combined with German barrage and machine-gun fire caused several casualties.
-On the way from the 2nd to the 3rd objective, the Germans brought a lot of machine-gun fire.
-After passing the 3rd objective, the ground became very boggy.
-Heavy machinegun fire came from Hamburg Dab Trench, but when the Australians were able to reach the trench, the Germans surrendered with 3 machine guns.
-They then moved to the 4th objective and started digging in at 9.12 am.
-Ten minutes later, battalion headquarters had moved to Beecham Farm.
-There, a telephone line was laid to the front line, which was maintained all the time.
-At 10.30 am they saw Germans gathering at Tyne Cot Cemetery, but Australian consolidation continued under reasonably comfortable conditions.
-In the afternoon, the Germans gathered the wounded under a Red Cross flag.
-At 2 pm, the Germans began moving from Passchendaele towards the New Zealand sector on the left.
-Several SOS signals were sent out during the night.
+The first objective, from Bourdeaux Farm to Windmill Cabaret, was reached with few casualties.
+As the battalion moved from the first objective to the second objective, from Jodah House to Springfield Farm, the ground became very wet.
+This, combined with German barrage and machine-gun fire, caused several casualties.
+On the way from the 2nd to the 3rd objective, from Abraham Heights and Hamburg Farm to Seine, the Germans brought heavy machine-gun fire.
+After passing the 3rd objective the ground became very boggy.
+Heavy machine-gun fire came from Hamburg Dab Trench, but when the Australians reached the trench the Germans surrendered with 3 machine-guns.
+They then moved to the 4th objective, from above Hamburg Farm to Dash Crossing, and began to dig in at 9.12 am.
+Ten minutes later the battalion headquarters had moved to Beecham Farm.
+A telephone line was laid there to the front line and was maintained throughout.
+At 10.30 am the Germans were seen gathering at Tyne Cot Cemetery, but the Australian consolidation continued in reasonably comfortable conditions.
+In the afternoon the Germans collected the wounded under a Red Cross flag.
+At 2 pm the Germans began to move from Passchendaele towards the New Zealand sector on the left.
+During the night, several SOS signals were sent out.

 Sources 6